sanjukj36/Avodha-Shopping/README.md

 Next is "Food Items" the same as the home page.
 From any page, you can quickly return to the food items page.

-Similarly, you can quickly return to the cart page by clicking cart.
+Similarly, you can quickly return to the cart page by clicking "Cart".

-Similarly, you can quickly return to the logout page by clicking Logout. but when you are not logged in at all, there will be only two other options.
-Login and register.
+Similarly, you can quickly return to the logout page by clicking "Logout". but when you are not logged in at all, there will be only two other options.
+"Login" and "Register".